-the correspondent of the Evangelist.
-We do it taw nation, my informant met a large not by way of opprobium or through ill-nature,but sincerely and honestly, that we may as far as in our power, correct the English language, and thereby convey to our readers ideas of things as they actually exist.
+As we prefer to call things by their appropriate names, we have taken the liberty of giving a new version of the caption of the following letter from the correspondent of the Evangelist.
+We do it not by way of opprobium or through ill-nature,but sincerely and honestly, that we may as far as in our power, correct the English language, and thereby convey to our readers ideas of things as they actually exist.